StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/transformation-examples.md

 # Transformation by Example

-In this chapter, the transformation mapping of the CloudFormation plugin is further explained through talking through the transformation of a complete TOSCA model.
+In this chapter, the transformation mapping of the CloudFormation plugin is further explained by walking through the transformation of a complete TOSCA model.

 ## TOSCA LAMP model